AyoolaBaba/Numerical-Analysis-Methods/chapter3.md

 plt.show()

 ```
+Output:
 <img width="568" height="413" alt="image" src="https://github.com/user-attachments/assets/4e828110-1c73-40d1-bda5-81c04e9215a8" />

-### Second order numerical approximation to the second derivative on the interval
+The improved agreement between the approximation and the exact derivative demonstrates the advantage of higher-order methods.

+Second Derivative Approximation
+---

+Numerical differentiation techniques can also be used to approximate higher-order derivatives.
+The following example computes a second-order numerical approximation to the second derivative.

 ```python